micheunderscore/micheunderscore/README.md

 - 🔭 I’m currently working on ...
 -->

-- 🔭 I’m currently working on a secret app project _shhhhh_
+- 🔭 I’m currently working on getting a job _huhuhu_
 - 🌱 I’m constantly improving and learning new things on React, React Native, GraphQL and Javascript.

 <details>